franciskershaw/festiviews/README.md

 1. As a user who wants to contribute to the site’s content, I want to be able to create a profile quickly and intuitively so that I can get started using the website.
 2. As a returning user with a profile, I want to be able to sign in quickly so that I can resume my previous activities and have the option to sign out at the end of a session once I am finished.
 3. As a user I want to be able to browse various festival pages so that I can find relevant information/links/reviews and help inform my decision on which festivals to attend.
-4. As a user who is browsing the site, I would like to be able to sort the festivals by various relevant attributes such as alphabetical, date or popularity.
+4. As a user who is browsing the site, I would like to be able to sort the festivals by various relevant attributes such as alphabetical, or popularity.
 5. As a user I want to search for a specific festival page (perhaps because I am already going to be attending) so that I can consume the same information as above.
 6. As a user with a profile, I would like to ‘favourite’ certain festival pages so that I can view all of my favourite festivals in a convenient location.
 7. As a user with a profile, I would like to be able to add reviews of the festivals I have been to before so that I can help potential future festival goers make their mind up about where to go.
 8. As a user who has uploaded a festival review already, I would like to be able to edit that review so that I can add any retrospective comments or change certain of my scores if needs be.
 9. As a user who has uploaded a review, I want to have the option to delete my review so that I can remove my presence on the site if I want to.
 10. As a user with a profile, I would like to upvote or downvote reviews that I agree or disagree with.
-11. As a user who can’t find a particular festival on the site, I would either like to add that festival’s profile page or at least be able to request that the festival be added and notified when it is ready to be viewed and reviewed.
+11. As a user who can’t find a particular festival on the site, I would like to have a means of requesting that the festival be added.
 12. As a user who might not understand intuitively how to use the site, I would like some FAQs that might explain the site’s purpose and intended use so that I can learn how to use the site.

 ## Planning and Design